How to negotiate in business

 In negotiations, preparation is key.

-In situations where you don’t know that you’re about to go into negotiations, planning isn’t possible.
-But other disciplines can still be followed.
+Planning isn’t always possible of course, as in some situations you don’t know that you’re about to go into a negotiation but other disciplines can still be followed.

 Place and time

-If you can, choose somewhere neutral to hold any negotiations.
+If you can, choose somewhere neutral to hold any negotiation discussions.
 If you want to meet a supplier to negotiate better payment terms then their office probably isn’t the best place to do that.
-See if you can meet somewhere for a coffee instead.
+See if you can meet somewhere else nearby, for a coffee instead.

 Being assertive and a strong negotiator doesn’t mean you can’t be polite and respectful of others.